maroueneessid/DirectPhysmeme/README.md

 ## Context

 - Vulnerable Driver exposes `MmMapIoSpace`, BUT It does NOT return the **base virtual address that maps the base physical address for the range** , like the original `Physmeme` project assumes in its framework.
 Instead , it reads and writes directly to the physical memory from inside the driver .
 The modifications below are done accordingly.
+- **NB**: Specifics of the vulnerable driver have been redacted as it is still undisclosed.

 ## Biggest modifications